frcteam195/scouting_datamodel_2022/README.md

 After adding new files you must commit them with the command `git commit -m "commit message" 'filename'` (e.g. git commit -m "added helpful hints" README.md).
-Note that `git add` and `git commit` commands work on the local git repo and not on the repo on GitHUB.
+Note that `git add` and `git commit` commands work on the local git repo and not on the origin repo on GitHUB.

-After adding and commiting code changes to the local repository you may push your code changes to the GitHUB repo with the command `git push`
+After adding and commiting code changes to the local repository you may push your code changes to the GitHUB repo with the command `git push`.
+This will send the code to the origin repository on your own GitHub account.

+Then from the GitHub website you will request a pull request so that a mentor can accept your code changes into the upstream master